 It's really encouraging to see more of a focus on support, and an increase in providing guidance to institutions in the transformed UK Charter.
 In order to make real progress for gender equality, in higher education and research, it’s important that we all work together across the sector to share best practices and to learn from each other.
 The transformed UK Charter provides us with a mechanism for doing so.

-Your commitment to the Athena Swan Charter principles
+Transformed Athena Swan Charter principles

 Download and complete this letter to be printed on your institution/department/directorate/institute’s headed paper and return to Athena.Swan@advance-he.ac.uk